grahamcarman/docs/astro/airflow-api.md

 :::caution

-Deployment API keys will soon be deprecated in favor of Deployment API tokens.
+Deployment API keys will soon be deprecated in favor of Deployment API tokens, which is an upcoming Astro feature.
 If you have strict Deployment-level security requirements, you can continue to use Deployment API keys, but you will have to complete a one-time migration to Deployment API tokens in the future.
 Otherwise, Astronomer recommends using either [Workspace API tokens](workspace-api-tokens.md) or [Organization API tokens](organization-api-tokens.md) in place of Deployment API keys.

 :::